andrewratliff/andrewratliff.github.io/_posts/2020-02-17-the-mystery-of-capital.md

 References

 De Soto, H. (2000). _The mystery of capital: Why capitalism triumphs in the west and fails everywhere else_.
-New York, NY: Basic Books.
+Basic Books.

 [1]: https://www.ild.org.pe/